wardcanyon/localarena/README.md

 - Add a viewer for logs, server-side errors, etc.

 ## Limitations

+- Zombie players are not supported.

+- Private states are not supported.

 - The logging functions (`trace()` et al.) just echo the message they're given, which isn't very helpful.